TechsCode-Team/UltraPermissionsWiki/faq/index.md

 <br>

 * **`Does it support offline-mode?`**
-  No, Ultra Permissions Doesn't support offline mode because we store the user data via UUID.
+  No, Ultra Permissions Doesn't support offline mode because we store the user data via UUID
+* **`Does the plugin support Velocity?`**
+  At the moment it does not support Velocity, but in the future it will
 * **`What can I do if one of my plugin isn't listed in the gui?`** The best thing to do, is to [submit your plugin](https://github.com/TechsCode-Team/PluginPermissions/pulls) and its permissions following [this method](https://github.com/TechsCode-Team/PluginPermissions#contribute-permissions).
-Or if you don't want to wait until your plugin is added, you can add them manually.
+Or if you don't want to wait until your plugin is added, you can add them manually
 * **`Can i migrate permissions from LuckPerms?`**
-  Yes, you can migrate permissions from LuckPerms.
+  Yes, you can migrate permissions from LuckPerms